awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 ### Console<a name="USER_Monitoring.OS.Enabling.Procedure.Console"></a>

-You can enable Enhanced Monitoring when you create a DB instance or read replica, or when you modify a DB instance\.
-If you modify a DB instance to enable Enhanced Monitoring, you don't need to reboot your DB instance for the change to take effect\.
+You can turn on Enhanced Monitoring when you create a DB instance, Multi\-AZ DB cluster, or read replica, or when you modify a DB instance or Multi\-AZ DB cluster\.
+If you modify a DB instance to turn on Enhanced Monitoring, you don't need to reboot your DB instance for the change to take effect\.

-You can enable Enhanced Monitoring in the RDS console when you do one of the following actions in the **Databases** page:
+You can turn on Enhanced Monitoring in the RDS console when you do one of the following actions in the **Databases** page:
-+ **Create a DB instance** – Choose **Create database**\.
++ **Create a DB instance or Multi\-AZ DB cluster** – Choose **Create database**\.
 + **Create a read replica** – Choose **Actions**, then **Create read replica**\.
-+ **Modify a DB instance** – Choose **Modify**\.
++ **Modify a DB instance or Multi\-AZ DB cluster** – Choose **Modify**\.

 **To turn Enhanced Monitoring on or off in the RDS console**